 A well-implemented Duty of Care program means staff receive daily briefings on local conditions, know who to contact in emergencies, and leadership can demonstrate they took reasonable steps to inform and protect their team.

-Common Duty of Care Failures
+What Are Common Duty of Care Failures?

 Five patterns cause most Duty of Care failures: